ci-compass/cicf/week02-python-and-jupyter/README.md

 ### A note about virtual environments

-Note that when you do `pip install jupyter numpy scipy matplotlib h5py` (as we have done above), they will get installed in a folder in your home directory.
+Virtual environments allow you to install Python packages in a location that is isolated from the rest of the system.
+This way, when you install Debian packages written in Python using `apt`, they will not conflict with the packages you installed using `pip` for your projects.

-This will work just fine for now, but over time this will become messy.
-You will install packages which will need to install other packages that have conflicting requirements.
-You will install different versions of Python, which probably will not work with the packages you have installed already.
-You will encounter conflicts, and you will have to clean up the mess.
+Typically, for each of your Python projects, you will create its own lightweight, isolated virtual environment, usually inside the project directory.
+And then you will install the packages each project need in its own virtual environment.

-To avoid the mess, you will use what is called a _virtual environment_, usually inside your project directory.
-For each of your Python projects, you will create its own lightweight, isolated virtual environment.
-You will install the packages each project need in their own virtual environment.
+(Although in this tutorial, you will note that you just set up a virtual environment in your home directory.
+This should work just fine for us, for now.)

-We can figure out the details later.
-For now just bear in mind that virtual environments are a solution to a problem that you are likely to encounter in the future.
+You can figure out details eventually.
+For now just bear in mind that virtual environments are a solution to a problem that you are very likely to encounter in the future.
 You can find a friendly explanation [here](venv-realpython), and official documentation [here](venv-pythonorg).